An explicit multiscale pseudo orbit-averaging time integration algorithm: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the U.S. Department of Energy under contract number DE-AC02-09CH11466 at the Princeton Plasma Physics Laboratory, through a DOE Distinguished Scientist award, the CEDA SciDAC project, and other projects.
 The United States Government retains a non-exclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
+Part of this work was funded by the Department of Energy, Office of Fusion Energy Science FIRE Collaborative: Fusion Neutrons for Integrated Blanket Technology Development Through Advanced Testing and Design, as part of the work to understand HTS mirrors as a neutron source (Award DE-SC0026040).

 During the preparation of this work, the authors used GitHub Copilot, ChatGPT, and Google Gemini in order to generate drafts of research notes, evaluate ideas, and design software.
 After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.